gitter-badger/DemoProject/README.md

 # WishList App

 Basic project in AngularJS w/ Firebase.io/AngularFire.

-App allows users to input an item name, url, your name, and priority.
+App allows a user to input an item name, url, their name, and priority for planning purposes.
 Potential for sharing shopping needs between spouses/groups.
-Based on an idea I've had for my wife and I to use, as it's difficult to know what items the other person might need that aren't urgent/needs (vs wants).
+Example:

+John and Jane are a couple who share shopping responsibilites.
+Jane needs a new computer monitor in the next few days.
+John needs a new set of tires for his car in the next few weeks.
+Both enter their future purchases, as well as the URL and priority.
+Now both can see the items they'll need to budget for soon.

 Demo available here: https://demoproject-jadojodo-1.c9.io/index.html